shady-cs15/CoMLRL/docs/content/_index.md

 <em style="font-weight: 600; color: #9555af; margin-bottom: -0.5rem; display: block;"> "Does CoMLRL support distributed training?"</em>

-<strong>Not yet.</strong> We are currently focusing on <a href="https://arxiv.org/abs/2409.03052">CTDE</a> on light-weighted training small-scale LLMs with cooperative MARL for the proof of concepts.
+<strong>Not yet.</strong> We are currently focusing on <a href="https://arxiv.org/abs/2409.03052">CTDE</a> on light-weighted training small-scale LLMs with cooperative MARL for proof of the concept.
 Resource-consuming distributed training with slow and complex gradient accumulation is under development and will be open-sourced in the near future.

 {{% /tab %}}